 Follow @ljcsc on Instagram

-Meet the Team: Kiersten Riedler, MD
+Meet the Team: Kiersten Riedler, MD, Plastic Surgeon

 Facial plastic surgeon Dr. Kiersten Riedler shares her unique perspective on preventing aging of the face and her layered approach to preventing wrinkles, replacing lost volume, and reversing the effects of gravity.
 Dr. Riedler’s training has made her...